AkHiLdEvGoD/Machine-Learning-Algorithms/README.md

 - Ensemble ML models without the use of Sklearn libraries.
 - Only use of Decision tree of library is there to avoid making it over complicated.
 - Code implementation along with Visual Representation in form of Matplotlib plots.

+## Gradient Descent from Scratch

+- Implemented gradient descent on a signle feature, single target dataset
+- Plotted graphs between weights and intercept wrt no of epochs
+- Also plotted best fit line